Akshar106/RAGS_LLMs/README.md

-# Document Chat & Meeting Notes Summarizer
+# Intelligent Document Q&A and Note Summarization App

 A powerful Streamlit application that combines two essential AI-powered features:
 1. **RAG-based Document Chat** - Upload PDF documents and chat with them using OpenAI's GPT models